kimsondergaard/Kyocera-TA_SNMP/README.md

  By Kim Søndergaard
  Requires SNMPGET is installed
- Run in linux, or Windows with BASH installed by ./snmp.sh Config file is requires to use this script, place the config in a file named config.sh, with chmod 777.
+ Run in linux, or Windows with BASH installed by ./snmp.sh Config file is requires to use this script, place the config in a file named config.sh, with chmod 777, in the same folder as script.
- Template #
+ # Config template

 #!/bin/bash